ban jelacic square - one day in zagreb itinerary cover

 Mali Medo is one of the bars of Medvedgrad Brewery, Zagreb’s local microbrewery.
 It’s been operating since 1994 and is a place to go if you want to try some cult Zagreb beer.

-The second day in Zagreb will be spent outside the city centre, enjoying the calming nature or on a day trip!
+The second day in Zagreb will be spent outside the city center, enjoying the calming nature or on a day trip!

 A cemetery might sound like a rather unusual place to add to your itinerary.
 Yet, Mirogoj cemetery is one of the most beautiful and calming places in Zagreb.